ir-anthology/acl-anthology/HOWTODOCKER.md

 The docker image of `ubuntu:20.04` is stripped of the apt cache, which means that no `apt-get install <something>` commands can be executed.
 This results in the error `<package> not found`.
 This can be fixed by running `apt-get update`.

 - `make` might not be installed.
+- If the error `/bin/bash: venv/bin/activate: No such file or directory` happens, delete the directory `venv` and rerun the commands.
 - You might encounter `failed building 'bdist_wheel'`.
 (See also: [What is the meaning of "Failed building wheel for X" in pip install?](https://stackoverflow.com/questions/53204916/what-is-the-meaning-of-failed-building-wheel-for-x-in-pip-install) on stackoverflow.)
 I could it fix by installing they python3 package `wheel` manually.
 I used the command `python3 -m pip install wheel`.